 What other types of cover do you need to consider when taking out electrician’s insurance?

-As well as public liability, you can choose to add the following to your specialist electricians’ insurance:
+As well as public liability, you can add the following to your specialist electrician’s insurance:

 Employers' liability cover

-If you employ people who are not direct family members – even if you only have one employee – you're required by UK law to have employers’ liability insurance.
+If you employ people who aren’t direct family members – even if you only have one employee – you're required by UK law to have employers’ liability insurance.
 You can be fined £2,500 every day that you're not properly insured.

-This can protect you if an employee injures themselves or becomes ill as a result of working for you.
-You must be covered for at least £5 million.
+This cover protects you if an employee injures themselves or becomes ill as a result of working for you.
+You must get cover for at least £5 million.

-You need to keep up to date with Health and Safety at Work regulations – if you don’t, it might invalidate your employers' liability insurance.
+And remember, you must keep up to date with Health and Safety at Work regulations.
+If you don’t, it could invalidate your employers' liability insurance.